ai91/AlisaSmartHome.MQTT.bridge/config/README.md

 ```

 #### rule.mqtt
-This node may contain following nodes:
+This node may contain following subnodes:
 - `mqtt.state` - topic name with values received from Home Automation System.
 Used as a value-source for `devices/query` responses.
 - `mqtt.commands` - topic name for commands to be sent to Home Automation System.
 Used as target-topic for `devices/action` commands received from Alexa.